Keyboard shortcuts

 Pathfull, relative, short, name

-Validation / Enum / Booleanfull, short
+Validation / Hash State / Enum / Booleanfull, short

 Integer / String(no formatting options)